LucyBot-Inc/documentation-starter/README.md

 ## Demo
 You can see the console in action for over 250 different APIs at [AnyAPI](https://any-api.com).

-You can also see the [Hacker News example](http://lucybot.github.io/lucy-console/console.html#/getStories) contained in this repository
+You can also see the [Hacker News example](http://lucybot.github.io/lucy-console) contained in this repository.

 ## Usage
 Simply clone this repository, and replace `swagger.json` with your Swagger file.